thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Workflow

 We generally follow [GitHub Flow].
-The `master` branch is the main line, and all branches are cut from and get merged back into this branch.
+The `main` branch is the main line, and all branches are cut from and get merged back into this branch.
 Generally, the workflow is as follows: